 6.2.1.x Multiple modulation bandwidths supporting

 The coordinator and the devices in the VPAN may support different modulation bandwidths and the coordinator has no prior knowledge of which device will win during the contention in the CAP.

-To support multiple modulation bandwidths, the coordinator can divide the CAP into multiple regions according to the modulation bandwidths that the associated devices use.
-The procedure is described in this section.
-Alternatively, the coordinator may keep the CAP undivided.
-In this case, the RTS/CTS mechanism for undivided CAP shall be used as described in clause x.x.x.x.
+To support multiple modulation bandwidths, the RTS/CTS mechanism shall be used as described in clause x.x.x.x.

 The coordinator records the supported modulation bandwidth of each associated device in its VPAN during association (see clause xxx ).
-It may divide the CAP into multiple regions, each dedicated to a specific modulation bandwidth, according to the records.
-For each region, only the frames that are modulated using the specific bandwidth are allowed.
-The coordinator shall indicate the division of the CAP in the beacon frame, indicating a modulation bandwidth for each region respectively in the CAP descriptor subfield (see clause xxx).

-A device shall transmit and receive in a particular region using the modulation bandwidth as indicated in the beacon frame.
-When a device attempts to transmit a frame, it shall locate the region that it is allowed to transmit according to the modulation bandwidths it can support.

-At least one region for the transmission using the minimum modulation bandwidth shall be preserved, which can be used for the association of new devices.

 The coordinator and a device shall set the operation modulation bandwidth according to the following rules:

 The downlink PPDUs shall be modulated with the modulation bandwidth of BW_SEL1 that is equal to or lower than MAX_BW_SEL1.
 MAX_BW_SEL1 equals to min{max COODINATOR_Tx_modulation_bandwidth, max DEVICE_Rx_modulation_bandwidth}, the PPDU carrying the corresponding ACK frames shall be modulated on the modulation bandwidth of BW_SEL2 that is equal to or lower than MAX_BW_SEL2.
 MAX_BW_SEL2 equals to min{max COODINATOR_Rx_modulation_bandwidth, max DEVICE_Tx_modulation_bandwidth}.